 Why Does My Upper Back Get Tight When I Run?

-When you run, your spinal alignment changes, the extra impact from running can cause your spinal column to compress, which in turn can lead to upper back pain.
+When you run, your spinal alignment changes and the extra impact from running can cause your spinal column to compress, which in turn can lead to upper back pain.
 In addition, poor posture when running can put additional strain on your back and cause tightness in the muscles.

 To help prevent upper back pain when running, it is vital to maintain good spinal alignment.
 Pay attention to your posture and ensure that you are not slouching forward.